brigadecore/brigade/docs/content/topics/operators/gateways.md

 -- but only projects having the correct secrets will ever be able to pull source from such a repo.

+Otherwise, operators also have the choice of installing a separate, private Brigade instance with its own gateway array.
+See the [Deployment] doc for guidance on how to deploy more than one Brigade instance to a Kubernetes cluster.

 [Events]: /topics/project-developers/events
 [projects]: /topics/project-developers/projects
 [GitHub gateway]: https://github.com/brigadecore/brigade-github-gateway
+[Deployment]: /topics/operators/deployment#deploying-multiple-brigade-instances

 ## Example Gateway